 Where are we?

-The IU Fine Arts Theaters are at 1201 East 7th Street, on the north side of Showalter Fountain, next to the IU Auditorium.
+The IU Fine Arts Theater is at 1201 East 7th Street, on the north side of Showalter Fountain, next to the IU Auditorium.
+The picture above shows the IU Auditorium on the right and the Fine Arts building on the left.
 If you are standing in the middle of the fountain, facing the IU Auditorium, the Fine Arts Building is on your left.
-The picture above shows the IU Auditorium on the right and the Fine Arts building on the left.

-On weekends during Ryder films you can park in the Jordan Avenue lot, more or less across the street from the MAC (lower right, shaded in gray).
+On weekends during Ryder films you can park in the Eagleson Avenue lot, more or less across the street from the MAC (lower right, shaded in gray on the map).
 Parking is free and you do not need an IU parking sticker.
 Just to be clear – this is only during Ryder weekend screenings.
 If you ever should receive a ticket, just let us know and we will get it expunged from your record, along with any other non-Ryder-related misdemeanors that you may have acquired on your journey through life.

 Bear’s Place, 1316 E. Third St., (812) 339-3460.
 For many years we screened films at Bear’s Place on Sunday nights.
 A Bloomington landmark, at least for those of a certain age and sensibility, Bear’s is closed, indefinitely and possibly forever.
 And so everything that follows, at least for the time being, is irrelevant.

 Bear’s Place is located just west of the corner of Third and Eagleson, across from the IU campus.
 You can order food and drinks at Bear’s Place prior to the movie.
 Bear’s is all-ages during Ryder films; please note however that you must be 21 to order drinks.
 The ambiance and conviviality at Bear’s is not unlike that of a European cabaret.
 There is a parking lot in back which can be accessed off Eagleson.